 What is it?

-It’s the first 48V mild-hybrid (MHEV) offered by Skoda.
+This is the first 48V mild-hybrid (MHEV) offered by Skoda.
 Running the smallest engine in the fourth-generation Octavia - a 1.0-litre, turbocharged three-pot - it features an aluminium crankcase, variable-vane turbo and optimally balanced connecting rods.

 As with all these sorts of mild-hybrid systems, the MHEV element is a belt-driven starter-alternator, using energy recovered during braking to top up a second battery.
 The extra juice powers things like power steering, letting the car coast with the engine off, and offers a smooth start/stop system.